Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Exploiting Structural Results

 Next, it will prove useful to define a constant private decision rule $a^{u_\tau}_\tau(\cdot) = u_\tau$, which prescribes $u_\tau$ for any private history, and the action-value linear function $\beta_\tau^{(\kappa)}$ that state-value linear function $\alpha_{\tau+1}^{(\kappa)}$ induces, \ie for any $(x_\tau, o_\tau, u_\tau) $,

 We are now ready to describe how to greedily select a private decision rule from a given state-value function.

-\begin{restatable}[]{thm}{thmlowerbound}[Proof in Apprendix \ref{proofthmlowerbound}] For any $so$MDP $M'$, let $V_{\tau+1}$ be a finite collection of linear functions \wrt SOCs providing the max-plane representation of state-value function $\upsilon_{M',\lambda, \tau+1}$.
+\begin{restatable}[]{thm}{thmlowerbound}[Proof in Appendix F.2] For any $so$MDP $M'$, let $V_{\tau+1}$ be a finite collection of linear functions \wrt SOCs providing the max-plane representation of state-value function $\upsilon_{M',\lambda, \tau+1}$.
 Then, it follows that greedy private decision rule $a_\tau^*$ at SOC $s_\tau$ is:

 Also, $\alpha_\tau^{s_\tau}\colon (x_\tau, o_\tau) \mapsto \beta_\tau^{s_\tau}(x_\tau, o_\tau, a_\tau^{s_\tau}(o^{\rho(\tau)}_\tau))$ is the greedy linear function induced by $ \beta_\tau^{s_\tau}$.
 The update of finite collection $V_\tau$ is as follows: $V_\tau \gets V_\tau \cup \{\alpha_\tau^{s_\tau}\}$. \end{restatable}